-The American Urological Association (AUA) and the American Institute of Ultrasound in Medicine (AIUM) Collaborate to Develop Ultrasound Accreditation Program for Urology Practices
+The AUA and the American Institute of Ultrasound in Medicine (AIUM) have collaborated to develop ultrasound accreditation program for urology practices

 Urology practices now have a pathway for accreditation for the performance of ultrasound in the practice of urology.
 The accreditation program was developed by a joint task force consisting of members from the AUA and the AIUM.
 The accreditation program is offered by the AIUM.
 This is a voluntary program developed so that urology practices can demonstrate through an objective third party (AIUM) that high quality imaging is being performed in a safe environment by trained providers.